albusfangautonomy/control_notes/notes/tips.md

 2. Margins are local properties measured at specific crossover points.
 It is very possible for a higher-order system to have multiple crossover frequencies and therefore multiple Stability Margins. **Conservative Rule** the smallest (worst-case) margin dictates stability.

+3. The Nyquist stability criterion $$Z = N + P$$ or $$ N = Z - P$$ dictates if the Nyquist plot of a transfer function can encircle the critical point -1.
+    - Classical stability margins (phase and gain margins) don't apply in this case since they would be negative.
+    - Disk Margins can be used in this case.
+Disk margin is defined in terms of the smallest disk in the complex plane, centered on the critical point –1, that just touches the Nyquist plot of the open-loop transfer function $$L(s)$$.
+    - Disk Margin only works on closed loop stable systems, which needs to satisfy the Nyquist Stability Criterion ie $$Z = N + P$$.

+4. Disk Margin investigate the closed loop robustness for all complex perturbations.
+Disk Margin works for **MIMO systems**.
+    - A complex perturbations $$\sigma + j \omega$$.
+The real part adds growth or decay to the system while the imaginary part adds phase.

+5. A matrix is Hurwitz if the real part of all of its eigenvalues are negative.

 ---